Rashomon Sets and Model Multiplicity in Federated Learning: Empirical Study

 We now illustrate how Rashomon sets enable FL clients to select the models that best align with their local preferences, rather than relying on a single ``best'' model based on aggregate performance.
 This approach allows for personalized model selection based on secondary objectives while maintaining comparable global predictive performance across all models in the Rashomon set.
 In our demonstration, we focus on a fairness application and specifically Demographic Parity~\cite{barocas2017nips} as a fairness criterion.
 This analysis is restricted to the Dutch and the ACS Income dataset, as they contain demographic information that can be used to measure model fairness.

-For this demonstration, we evaluate 15 models sampled from the $\epsilon$ smallest global Rashomon set for each dataset (Dutch: $\epsilon=0.008$, ACS Income: $\epsilon = 0.004$) on each client's local data.
-We report both accuracy and Demographic Parity, defined as $\mathbb P(\hat{Y}=y \mid Z=z) = \mathbb P(\hat{Y}=y \mid Z \neq z)$ where $y$ is a predicted target and $z$ a sensitive attribute.
+For this demonstration, we evaluate 50 models sampled from the global Rashomon sets for each dataset on each client's local data.
+We report both accuracy and Demographic Disparity (DD), defined as the maximum difference between the Demographic Parity of the different sensitive groups $DD= \max_{y\in Y} \max_{z\in Z} \mathbb P(\hat{Y}=y \mid Z=z) - \mathbb P(\hat{Y}=y \mid Z \neq z)$ where $y$ is a predicted target and $z$ a sensitive attribute.
 In simple terms, predictions $\hat{Y}$ should not depend on $Z$.
-For both Dutch and ACS Income, demographic parity is computed with respect to \textit{sex}, which we treat as the sensitive attribute.
-Figure~\ref{fig:deno_par} presents results for five clients against the global evaluation.
+For both Dutch and ACS Income, DD is computed with respect to \textit{sex}, which we treat as the sensitive attribute.
+Figure~\ref{fig:deno_par} presents results for five clients on the $\epsilon$ smallest global Rashomon set (Dutch: $\epsilon=0.008$, ACS Income: $\epsilon = 0.004$) against the global evaluation (results for all other $\epsilon$ values can be found in Appendix~\ref{app:fairness}).

 The spread of these models varies across clients, reflecting heterogeneity in local data distribution.
-For both datasets, demographic parity values differ significantly across clients and often differ from the global evaluation (last column), emphasizing the importance of a client-specific evaluation step in FL pipelines~\cite{corbucci2025benefits}.
-For the Dutch dataset, however, models achieving the best demographic parity (the lower the better) generally maintain accuracy close to that of the globally highest-performing model, except client 3, where the fairest model exhibits the lowest accuracy.
-In contrast, for the ACS Income dataset, the accuracy-fairness trade-off is more pronounced, with the gap between the fairest model and the most accurate model larger than in the Dutch case.
+For both datasets, DD values differ significantly across clients and often differ from the global evaluation (last column), emphasizing the importance of a client-specific evaluation step in FL pipelines~\cite{corbucci2025benefits}.
+For the Dutch dataset, however, models achieving the best DD value (the lower the better) generally maintain accuracy close to that of the globally highest-performing model, except client 3, where the fairest model exhibits the lowest accuracy.
+For the ACS Income dataset, client 2 and client 4 show the highest accuracy-fairness trade-off.
 Overall, this application underscores the value of exploring Rashomon sets in FL: practitioners are assured that all models in the Rashomon set maintain high global performance, while retaining the flexibility to select those that best satisfy local data, requirements, and objectives.